-Genuine replacement spare parts can be obtained from www.aradastovesandspares.com or your Arada dealer.
+Genuine replacement spare parts can be obtained from your Arada retailer /dealer.

-You can find a complete list of spares and consumables such as liners, grate bars and throat plates as well as items to enhance its visual appearance and efficiency such as stove paint and rope kits.
+You can find a complete list of spares and consumables such as liners, replacement grate parts and throat plates as well as items to enhance its visual appearance and efficiency, such as stove paint and rope kits.

-It is worth noting that the fitting of non-official Arada parts to your stove will invalidate its guarantee.
+It is worth noting that the fitting of non-official parts to your stove will invalidate the guarantee.